clglavan/private-notes/readme.md

 # Run locally

-Check contents of `local.sh`
+Run the docker-compose in the `docker` directory

 # Known bugs
 - [ ] if you open a password-protected note, trying to decrypt with a wrong password will not work ( as expected ) but will also trigger the note to be destroyed.
+Split destroy logic, trigger with ajax
 # Further improvements
 - [x] make decryption by choice, with "view note" button
 - [x] add custom password
 - [x] refactor html with layout
+- [x] refactory repository, remove cloud functions
+- [x] add copy to clipboard button for secret link
 - [ ] terraform code for deployment cloud run
-- [ ] fix cf deployment after merge
-- [ ] make config.yaml for easier app behaviour tweaks and branding
 - [ ] enable easy custom branding
-- [ ] add copy to clipboard button for secret link
 - [ ] refactor code
     - [ ] implement routing
     - [ ] implement middlewares